Fano threefolds in positive characteristic IV

 \begin{proof} Let us show (1).
 Assume that $B_Y$ intersects $\Ex(\sigma)$.
 Then $B_Y$ must be a one-dimensional fibre of $\sigma$ (Lemma \ref{l-line-meeting}), i.e., (a) holds.
 Hence we may assume that $B_Y$ is disjoint from $\Ex(\sigma)$.
+For $B_{\P^3} := \sigma(B_Y)$, it follows from Proposition \ref{p-nonFano-iff} that $\Bl_{L_1 \amalg B_{\P^3}} \P^3$ is Fano.
 By Corollary \ref{c-P3-disjoint}. $B_Y$ is one of the following: (i) an elliptic curve of degree $4$, (ii) a cubic rational curve, (iii) a conic, and (iv) a line.
 The case (iii) contradicts Lemma \ref{l-pic4-3-18}.
 Hence one of (i), (ii), (iv) holds.
 Then (b) or (c) holds.
 This completes the proof of (1).